Shenandoah Street Elementary School

 - Category Attribute

-- Shenandoah Street Elementary School's student population of 475 students has stayed relatively flat over five school years.
+- Shenandoah Street Elementary School's student population of 442 students has declined by 8% over five school years.

 |Grades Offered||Grades Kindergarten-5|